AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 After submitting your request with the relevant information, Adobe generates and provides you with a Certificate Signing Request (CSR) file.

-The text in the resulting CSR file should start with **"-----BEGIN CERTIFICATE REQUEST-----"**.
+The text in the resulting CSR file must start with **"-----BEGIN CERTIFICATE REQUEST-----"**.

 Once you receive the CSR file from Adobe, follow the steps below: